UA-Libraries-Research-Data-Services/EDirectChemInfo/04_EDirect_PubChem_Recipes.md

 _tested on 2020.06.23, total count was 1._

-**Description:** Search PubChem Compound with a list of CIDs and Retrieve Data
+### Search PubChem Compound with a list of CIDs and Retrieve Data

 If we have a small list of PubChem Compound Identifiers (CIDs) and need to retrieve specific data for each CID, we can write a for loop directly in the terminal.
 Note that in the below Bash script, I added a sleep of one second within the loop in an effort to not overload the NCBI servers.